Skip to Main Content

 1. Make studying more appealing than cheating.

-Don’t wait till the day of the test to tell student how you try to cheat-proof your tests.
+Don’t wait till the day of the test to tell students how you try to cheat-proof your tests.
 Post your practices on eConestoga from the start of the course.

 2. Refresh your tests regularly.

-Students can quickly snap photos of pages during or after a test and then share/sell them on online or privately.
-It would be better for you to share copies of previous tests and exams for practice and ensure that you use new prompts each time that requires novel application of the course’s learning.
+Students can quickly snap photos of pages during or after a test and share/sell them online or privately.
+It would be better for you to share copies of previous tests and exams for practice and ensure that you use new prompts each time that require novel application of the course’s learning.

 3. Keep desktops clear.